All You Need to Know about Transfer of Property

 SECTION 105- LEASE

 In Vijay Kumar Bajaj v.
-Inder Sain Minocha, it was noted that a lease is a type of contract between these parties for a set period of time This relationship exists when an owner of immovable property transfers ownership of his property to another person for a specified tenure and consideration subject to the terms of the contract (rent rate, duration of the lease, purpose, etc.) between them.
+Inder Sain Minocha, it was noted that a lease is a type of contract between these parties for a set period of time This relationship exists when an owner of immovable property transfers ownership of his property to another person for a specified tenure and consideration subjected to the terms of the contract (rent rate, duration of the lease, purpose, etc.) between them.

 A conditional lease is differentiated out of an unconditional lease by the undertaking of either of the parties to perform his promise by limiting the undertaking to the scenario where the condition occurs and the lease does not occur.